-If you are entitled to compensation in accordance with the regulation we will compensate you as soon as possible without any hassle.
+If you are entitled to compensation in accordance with the EU regulation we will compensate you as soon as possible without any hassle.
+You will also be able to choose a voucher instead of cash and thereby receive twice the value of the compensation.
 Since third parties usually charge a significant fee to help you with your claim it is more beneficial for you to make your claim directly with SAS.

 GOOD TO KNOW

 Remember that it is the passenger suffering a delay or cancellation who might be entitled to compensation and who can make a claim.
 If this is not you but you want to file a claim on behalf of a passenger you must submit a